 Have you ever heard of orgasmic birth?
 Not many have.
-Overmedicalization of maternity care, especially in low-risk births, has sterilized the birth experience, taking away access to a full range of comfort, emotional support, and most of all, pleasure.
-Without a system that supports women and all birthing people to stay in their power to listen to their bodies, to feel supported and nurtured, honored and respected, we have actually created a more painful birthing process.
+Overmedicalization of maternity care, especially in low-risk births, has sterilized the birth experience, taking away access to a full range of comfort, emotional support, and pleasure.
+We have created a more painful birthing process without a system supporting women and all birthing people to listen to their bodies and feel supported, nurtured, honored, and respected.
 One that I think creates fear and pain rather than confidence and pleasure.
 I believe pleasure is our birthright.
 Let me begin by explaining how I discovered orgasmic birth.

 Orgasmic Birth: A Surprising Discovery